Clopidogrel: Pharmacokinetics and metabolism

 Clopidogrel (top left) being activated: The first step is an oxidation mediated (mainly) by the enzyme CYP2C19, unlike the activation of the related drug prasugrel.
 The two structures at the bottom are tautomers of each other; and the final step is a hydrolysis.
 The active metabolite (top right) has Z configuration at the double bond C3–C16 and possibly R configuration at the newly asymmetric C4.

 After repeated oral doses of 75 mg of clopidogrel (base), plasma concentrations of the parent compound, which has no platelet-inhibiting effect, are very low and, in general, are below the quantification limit (0.258 μg/L) beyond two hours after dosing.

 Clopidogrel is a prodrug, which is activated in two steps, first by the enzymes CYP2C19, CYP1A2, and CYP2B6, then by CYP2C19, CYP2C9, CYP2B6, and CYP3A.
-The thiophene ring is converted to a thiolactone, which undergoes ring-opening.
+The thiophene ring is converted to a thiolactone.
+This thiolactone is then oxidized by a cytochrome P450 into a thiolactone S-oxide, that is unstable and opens in water to a sulfenic acid.
+In presence of cell reductants (glutathione or ascorbic acid or enzymatically) the sulfenic acid is reduced to the active thiol metabolite..

 The active metabolite has three sites that are stereochemically relevant, making a total of eight possible isomers.
 These are: a stereocentre at C4 (attached to the —SH thiol group), a double bond at C3—C16, and the original stereocentre at C7.
 Only one of the eight structures is an active antiplatelet drug.
 This has the following configuration: Z configuration at the C3—C16 double bond, the original S configuration at C7, and, although the stereocentre at C4 cannot be directly determined, as the thiol group is too reactive, work with the active metabolite of the related drug prasugrel suggests the R-configuration of the C4 group is critical for P2Y_{12} and platelet-inhibitory activity.

 The active metabolite has an elimination half-life of about 0.5 to 1.0 h, and acts by forming a disulfide bridge with the platelet ADP receptor.
 Patients with a variant allele of CYP2C19 are 1.5 to 3.5 times more likely to die or have complications than patients with the high-functioning allele.

 Following an oral dose of ^{14}C-labeled clopidogrel in humans, about 50% was excreted in the urine and 46% in the feces in the five days after dosing.